Covid 19 coronavirus: Are schools low risk for outbreaks?

 How to help kids back to school

-Kids will have mixed feelings about heading back to school today, an expert says, and teachers should be closely watching how they re-adapt to life after lockdown.
+Kids will have mixed feelings about heading back to school today, an expert says, and teachers should be closely watching how they adapt to life after lockdown.

 "Some children will be so excited about the restart of school they won't sleep the night before," clinical psychologist Jacqui Maguire said.